 Human Occupied Vehicle Alvin

-Alvin carries two scientists and a pilot on dives lasting six to ten hours.
+Alvin carries a pilot and two scientists on dives lasting six to ten hours.
 With seven reversible thrusters, it can hover in the water, maneuver over rugged topography, or rest on the sea floor.
 The sub is equipped with HD video/still cameras, and scientists can view the environment and sampling equipment through five viewports.
-Because there is no light below about 100 meters, the submersible carries high-intensity LED lights to illuminate the seafloor and water column.
-Alvin has two robotic arms that can manipulate instruments, and its basket can return up to 400 pounds seafloor samples to the surface.
+Because there is no light below about 100 meters, the submersible carries high-intensity LED lights to illuminate the water column and seafloor.
+Alvin has two robotic arms that can manipulate instruments, and its basket can return up to 400 pounds of seafloor samples to the surface.

 Alvin is named for Allyn Vine, a WHOI engineer and geophysicist who helped pioneer deep submergence research and technology.